Laxus51/LMS/backend/README.md

 ---

 ## Support
-For questions or issues, please refer to the source code or contact the development team.
+For questions or issues, please refer to the source code.

-**API Version**: 1.0
-**Last Updated**: January 2024
+**Last Updated**: August 2025